London Pubs Group

 NW5 2TJ

-Like the Flask, this pub is both on CAMRA’s London Regional Inventory and is a grade II listed building.
-The Inventory description is as follows: “Now an Irish pub [not any more – it’s a Youngs gastropub now), the Bull & Gate was built in 1871 (see the helpful datestone outside).
+This pub is not only a grade II listed building, it is also a One Star pub on the Campaign for Real Ale’s (CAMRA) National Inventory with an interior of special national historic interest, and the description is as follows: “Now an Irish pub [not any more – it’s a Youngs gastropub now), the Bull & Gate was built in 1871 (see the helpful datestone outside).
 It is a showy bit of architecture.
 Note external details such as the projecting single-storey part at the front, the shelly heads to the first-floor windows, the ornate fascia with the pub name and, of course, the plaster depiction over the entrance of the eponymous bull and gate.
 There’s much to enjoy inside too.
 Pride of place goes to the servery with its original panelled counter and stunning array of decorated cut-glass mirrors with swirling sprays of foliage.
 The ‘Linskey’s’ mirrors are modern but in the traditional style.
 [These have now gone.]
 The Bass mirror towards the back, however, is antique and has painted foliage and stuck-on lettering plus a Bass red triangle (draught Bass has long been popular here).
 A most unusual feature is the round arch between the two parts of the front bar – it has fluted jambs and, in the head, neo-classical urns and lion heads.
 The Lincrusta ceiling is an ornate piece of work too.
 Note also the fluted cast-iron columns which support the upper floors.
 At the rear is a further room with an octagonal skylight: the glazing, sadly, has been replaced but the foliage swags around the drum are original.
 Like most of the ornament at this pub it has been picked out in various colours.
 This is perhaps rather garish but it means you can’t miss all the Victorian detail.
 [The garish colours are no kore.]
 At the rear is a former billiard room, now used as a music venue [not any more].

 History nearby: The London Forum (9-17 Highgate Road) was designed by J Stanley Beard and W R Bennett in 1934 as the Kentish Town Forum Cinema.
 After closing in 1970 it became a bingo hall then a ballroom and later the Town and Country Club music venue.
 In 1993 it was renamed the London Forum and has played host to many famous bands including Oasis and Hawkwind.”